mineshmathew/mineshmathew.github.io/_pages/index.markdown

     - ICDAR 2023 Competition on Text-based Video Question Answering on News Videos
 - [Sept 22] - Soumya's work on VQA on accepted to WACV 2023
 - [May 2022] - Our work comparing different CTC based architectures for Indian languages OCR, now available in arXiv - [Link][16]
-- [March 2022] - Our paper titled "Read while you Drive - Multilingual Text Tracking on the Road" accepted to DAS 2022
+- [March 2022] -  Our paper  "Read while you Drive - Multilingual Text Tracking on the Road" accepted to DAS 2022, Congrats Sergi and George
 - [Oct 2021] Attended ICCV 2021 Doctoral Consortium
 - [Oct 2021] InfographicVQA paper accepted at WACV 2022
 - [Sept 2021] - Presented   our work on QA over handwritten documents (oral) at ICDAR 2021